 Being an open-source product makes this question not so straightforward to answer.
-You don’t have to tell anyone if you want to start using ClickHouse, you just go grab source code or pre-compiled packages.
+You do not have to tell anyone if you want to start using ClickHouse, you just go grab source code or pre-compiled packages.
 There’s no contract to sign and the Apache 2.0 license allows for unconstrained software distribution.

 So how to tell who is using ClickHouse?